mit-pdos/perennial-examples/README.md

 * The [inode](inode/) is a durable, append-only structure.
 It calls into an allocator which is shared among all the inodes.
 * The [directory](dir/) composes multiple inodes and an allocator.
+* The [single-inode package](single_inode/) is a simple client of the inode; as an alternative to the directory, it only has a single inode.

 ## replicated block